Multi-Hazard Mitigation Plan

 The measure of the Plan’s success will be its ability to adapt to changing conditions.
 Maui County will assume responsibility for adopting the recommendations of this Plan and committing resources toward implementation.
 Maui County developed this Plan with extensive public input, and public support of the actions identified in this Plan and will help ensure the Plan’s success.

 The Maui County Emergency Management Agency (MEMA), and the Hazard Mitigation Officer will have lead responsibility for overseeing the implementation and maintenance of the Hazard Mitigation Plan and will organize and lead the Steering Committee.
 The Steering Committee is a volunteer body that oversees the development and implementation of mitigation actions.

-Multi-Hazard Mitigation Plan Update
+Multi-Hazard Mitigation Plan Purpose and Goals

 The goal of the Hazard Mitigation Plan (HMP) is to save lives and property through the reduction of hazard vulnerability for the community.
 During the course of the update planning project, local leaders and the community worked in tandem to identify risks, assess capabilities, and formulated a strategy to reduce disaster vulnerability.

 The Plan is intended to integrate with the Counties planning mechanisms already in place, such as building and zoning regulations, environmental planning, and long-range planning mechanisms.
 The planning process included conducting a thorough hazard vulnerability analysis (HVA), creating community disaster mitigation priorities, and creating subsequent mitigation actions and projects for Maui County.

 Appendix D, starting on page 889 of the Multi-Hazard Mitigation Plan documents the fifty actions that were selected through the Plan process.